This page contains information about how to apply for a certificate to protect your service.

 This guidance page describes the process of creating a valid certificate signing request (CSR) for submitting to be signed by any certificate authority.

 On submission of the certificate request to the certificate authority the certificate request will be checked for validity.
-Assuming it is ok, the certificate will be signed and emailed back to you.
-Comodo certificates will come in a zip file containing your signed certificate and three other certificates.
-These other certificates are needed to validate your certificate and should be included in your certficate chain file or certificate authority directory of the software you are using.
-A university signed certificate will not come with the equivalent certificate authority certificate for validation but this can be downloaded from this website by following the link to the pages for installing the university CA certificate.
+Upon approval, the certificate will be signed and emailed back to you.
+Sectigo certificates will come in a zip file containing your signed certificate and other certificates.
+This will be emailed directly to the contact address you supply from the Sectigo service.
+These other certificates are needed to validate your certificate and should be included in your certificate chain file or certificate authority directory of the software you are using.
+A university signed certificate will not come with the equivalent certificate authority certificate for validation but this can be downloaded here.

 To apply for a commercial certificate contact the Certificate Authority directly.
 For example: